-- size (int) the size of replay buffer. - stack_num (int) the frame-stack sampling argument, should be greater than 1, defaults to 0 (no stacking). - ignore_obs_next (bool) whether to store obs_next, defaults to False. - sample_avail (bool) the parameter indicating sampling only available index when using frame-stack sampling method, defaults to False.
+- size (int) the size of replay buffer. - stack_num (int) the frame-stack sampling argument, should be greater than or equal to 1, defaults to 1 (no stacking). - ignore_obs_next (bool) whether to store obs_next, defaults to False. - sample_avail (bool) the parameter indicating sampling only available index when using frame-stack sampling method, defaults to False.
 This feature is not supported in Prioritized Replay Buffer currently.